-The need for robot teacher
+The need for a robot teacher

 Robots have been made to help humans since long, whether in the form of the EcoBot (which powers itself by eating flies) or the NeuroArm (made to help the neurosurgeon get into your head).
 For South Korea, the need for robot teachers is mainly due to its lack of native English speaking teachers.
 This effort can serve an improvement for local teachers having inadequate knowledge on the subject.

-For this technology driven nation, designing robots seems to be a chosen option over ‘importing’ foreign talent.
+For this technology-driven nation, designing robots seems to be a chosen option over ‘importing’ foreign talent.
 Another reason emerges to be the attraction which these toy-like creatures may create for children, scoring over the boring Webcam.

-The idea is to increase the role of robots, and decrease the role of human teachers.
+The idea is to increase the role of robots and decrease the role of human teachers.
 However, human teachers are not supposedly going to vanish!

-Extended manifestation of this technology
+The extended manifestation of this technology

 It is anticipated that in the long run, these robots will emerge cheaper than ‘importing’ English-speaking teachers.
 Another advantage which the team is pointing to is the elimination of ‘moral problems’.
 Robots also do not break the law, which has emerged a concern for the government in the past.

 Besides South Korea, many countries have been testing teaching machines in classrooms.
-According to the University of Washington, robots can provide the right kind of technology at a crucial period in child’s development.
+According to the University of Washington, robots can provide the right kind of technology at a crucial period in a child’s development.
 This can potentially supplement learning in the classroom.
 However, robots completely replacing human teachers seem impractical.
 They can probably work best complementary to human beings.

-Still time to go…..
+Still, time to go…..